trilioData/tempest/README.md

            apt-get install python3-workloadmgrclient -y
            ```

-         - Run below script to create virtual environment:
+         - All the tempest tests would run inside a virtual environment.
+Run below script to create virtual environment:
            ```
            python3 tools/install_venv.py
             ```

-* Configure tempest:
+5. Configure tempest:

     - Update the openstack setup details in openstack-setup.conf file

-    - Run the wrapper script fetch_resources.sh
+    - Run the wrapper script fetch_resources.sh to pull the openstack details required for tempest configuration.
+This also takes care of required resources for WLM tests such as network, router and user.
       ```
       ./fetch_resources.sh
       ```
-    - Update tempest/tvaultconf.py and provide below:
+    - Update tempest/tvaultconf.py and provide below.
+This is required for database validation tests.
         - tvault_password = "sample password" → TrilioVault appliance root password

-* How to run tests:
+6. How to run tests:

     - All tempest tests are run on virtual environment.
     - To run a single test: